What Are Timeshares (And Are They Worth It)?

 Timeshare companies may offer a points-based system where you receive a certain number of points.
 You will use these points toward vacationing at the home resort or other resorts within the brand's network.
 This is the most popular timeshare contract system today.

-The number of points you pay for a destination relies on several factors like the timeshare location and its availability, so expect to use most of your points if you prefer to stay at a popular vacation home location.
+The number of points you pay for a destination relies on several factors, including the timeshare location and its availability, so expect to use most of your points if you prefer to stay at a popular vacation home location.

 This type of timeshare agreement appeals to those who like variety instead of staying at the same vacation property every year.